WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Blooming information withheld to protect the Orchids.

-are narrow, often rolled inward, and vertical (left and center of above photograph).
+are narrow, vertical, and often rolled inward.
 Main stems can sometimes recline at first (bottom center and right side of the above picture) and then grow erect.

+In 1789 the Orchid Family (Orchidaceae) was named by Antoine Jussieu elevating Linnaeus genus name, "Orchis", to the name of the family.
+Linnaeus used the Greek word "orchis", meaning "testicle", because of the shape of the roots.
 Louis Richard named this genus (probably in the early 1800s) and Ludolf Chamisso named this species in 1828.
-"Spiranthes" is from the Greek "speira", a "coil" and "anthes" is from the Greek "anthos", "flower".
+"Spiranthes" is from the Greek "speira", a "coil" and "anthes" is Greek for "flower".
 The species name is for Count Romanzoff, early 19th century Russian financier for exploratory voyages.
-(More biographical information.)
+(More biographical information about Romanzoff.)

 Spiranthes romanzoffiana